 Computer Science and Engineering at Middleburg Academy is a rigorous curriculum designed by Project Lead The Way (PLTW) that completes the overall STEAM initiative launched in 2015.
 The infusion of these two strands of study into an already strong core curriculum in the Arts and Sciences completes the circle that enables students to develop 21st-century skills.
 The focus skills in these strands include curiosity, collaboration, communication, and creativity.

 The ability to take an idea from concept to a working model is critical in the 21st century.
 This course enables ideas to become reality.
-Special projects that serve Middleburg Academy are also a critical part of this course: supporting CouchFest, and PumpkinChunking to name a few.
+Special projects that serve Middleburg Academy are also a critical part of this course: CouchFest, PumpkinChunking, and the animated parade Dragon, to name a few.

 As students progress through the Computer Science survey curriculum, they gain skill in coding and knowledge about how the Internet and the constructs that surround it are producing “best of breed” solutions to today’s computing needs.
 The first part of the course is spent building foundation-coding skills using Scratch and MIT App Inventor.
 After achieving proficiency with these languages, the students then progress into Python, developing a working knowledge of object-oriented programming.